Winter is coming! Well, at least for some of you. Things are still pretty warm here in Texas!

 Winter Magnetic Poetry with Google Slides

-- One of the questions I have been asked about is locking the background in Google Drawings, so that students don’t accidentally move it.
-The background on this slide is locked, meaning the background image is set as the background on the slide.
-Note: The background can still be changed if you prefer, just right-click on the slide.
+The background in this Google Slides template is “locked,” meaning the background image is set as the background on the slide.
+(Note: The background can still be changed if you prefer, just right-click on the slide.)

-(This word list was a collaboration, generated by students from Lynn Kleinmeyer’s school in Iowa, words from the glossary in Winter: The Coldest Season of All, and some extra articles and nouns to bring it all together.
-There are over 100 words.
+(This word list was a collaboration, generated by students from Lynn Kleinmeyer’s school in Iowa, words from the glossary in Winter: The Coldest Season of All, and some extra articles and nouns to bring it all together.)

-© Shake Up Learning 2017.
+© Shake Up Learning 2023.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Kasey Bell and Shake Up Learning with appropriate and specific direction to the original content on ShakeUpLearning.com.
 See: Copyright Policy.